bluz71/vim-moonfly-colors/README.md

 ![moonfly](https://raw.githubusercontent.com/bluz71/misc-binaries/master/headings/moonfly.png)
 ==========

-_moonfly_ is a dark colorscheme for Vim & Neovim.
+_moonfly_ is a dark charcoal theme for classic Vim & modern Neovim.

+This theme uses a hybrid implementation style; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.

-:point_right: I maintain another dark Vim theme named [nightfly](https://github.com/bluz71/vim-nightfly-colors) which may be of interest.
+:point_right: I maintain another dark theme named [nightfly](https://github.com/bluz71/vim-nightfly-colors) which may be of interest.